MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 During an analysis a .docx file is enriched with comments (the readability anomaly findings).
 The .docx file is then saved as a new file with a "-rat.docx" suffix.
 This ensures that the original document cannot be corrupted by RAT.
 In case a document is analysed that already has a "-rat.docx" suffix, the **very same** document is altered.

+The folder structure of an analysis might look like this:

 ![analysis-structure](/doc-images/analysis-structure.PNG)

-The results of an analysis:
+The results of an analysis in a .docx file:

 ![results-docx](/doc-images/results-docx.PNG)